-LPN CAREER MOBILITY PLAN
+LPN CAREER MOBILITY PLAN 200, 300, 400 LEVEL STUDENTS

-The Area of Nursing offers a career mobility plan for Licensed Practical Nurses (LPNs) who seek to earn the baccalaureate degree leading to eligibility to sit for the NCLEX-RN® examination.
+The Area of Nursing offers a career mobility plan for Licensed Practical Nurses (LPNs) who seek to earn the baccalaureate degree leading to eligibility to sit for the NCLEX-RN[®] examination.
 These students may be awarded credit equivalent to NURS 210/210C and 220/220C.
-Nursing credits that are awarded under this articulation model will be placed on individual transcripts only after the student has successfully completed required pre-nursing courses (NURS 201/201C, 202/202L, 203, 240, and 292 [if required]) at Milligan University.
+Nursing credits that are awarded under this articulation model will be placed on individual transcripts only after the student has successfully completed required pre-nursing courses (NURS 201/201C, 202/202L, 203, 240, 292 [if required], and 293 [if required]) at Milligan University.
 Following successful completion of pre-nursing and core curriculum requirements, the LPN student is eligible to apply for progression.